FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 after that move two records backwards.

-Also an application can update the current row using so called “positioned updates” on named cursors.
+Also an application can update the current row using so called "positioned updates" on named cursors.
 This technique can be used only with forward-only cursors, since application can update only the row to which the server-side cursor points to.
 In case of scrollable cursors the complete result set is fetched to the client and then the